This easy chocolate fudge frosting is great for layer cakes and birthday cakes for adults and kids because it's not too sweet, yet not too bitter!

 In general, make sure to let your frosting come to room temperature before you try spreading it on your cakes, or you risk tearing the cake with the stiff, cold frosting.
 It will be a struggle to use!

 Once the frosting is whipped into a creamy, smooth spreadable consistency, you can use it right away or store it in the refrigerator for later.
-If you will be putting it in the fridge, make sure to cover it tightly with plastic wrap to prevent it from drying or crusting on the surface.
+If you are putting it in the fridge, make sure to cover it tightly with plastic wrap to prevent it from drying or crusting on the surface.

 Equipment